candlepin/candlepin.github.io/docs/candlepin/autoattach.md

 check is run.

 ### Get Installed Products
-The list of installed products comes directly from the context, but we filter out products that are already found in the compliance status "compliantProducts"
+The list of installed products, comes directly from the context, but we filter out products that are already found in the compliance status "compliantProducts".
+The consumer's specified role and addons are also filtered based on if they are already satisfied by any of the already attached entitlements in the compliance status.

 ### Build Entitlement Groups
 Entitlement group objects provide a way to treat stacks and single entitlements interchangeably.
 They consume pools and provide products.